rodneyshupe/Cookbook/Recipes/Canapes-Tapas/ProsciuttoWrappedShrimpWithSmokedPaprika.rst

 Directions
 ----------

-1. Place the skewers in water and let them soak for at least 30 minutes.
-   Heat the broiler to high and arrange a rack at the top (about 3 inches from the heat source).
+1. Soak the skewers in water for at least 30 minutes.
+Heat the broiler to high and set a rack at the top, about 3 inches from the heat source.
 2. Combine the oil, paprika, and pepper in a medium bowl.
 Add the shrimp and toss until evenly coated.
-3. Starting at the thicker (head) end, skewer each shrimp through its center until the skewer emerges at the thinner (tail) end.
+3. Starting at the thicker (head) end, skewer each shrimp through its centre until the skewer emerges at the thinner (tail) end.
 Tearing the prosciutto (or pancetta) as needed, wrap each shrimp in a piece large enough to just cover its surface.
 Place on a baking sheet.
 4. Broil until the shrimp are opaque and the prosciutto (or pancetta) is